V Cavalry Corps (Grande Armée): 1813

 On 26 September 1813, the V Cavalry Corps, still under Lhéritier, was posted at Großenhain.
 On 2 October, the corps was placed under the orders of Marshal Joachim Murat along with the II, V, and VIII Corps.
 Murat was ordered to Freiberg to defend against another advance by the Army of Bohemia.
-On the 14th, Murat stood to fight south of Leipzig at Liebertwolkwitz with 32,400 infantry, 9,800 cavalry, and 156 guns.
+On the 14th, Murat stood to fight south of Leipzig at the battle of Liebertwolkwitz with 32,400 infantry, 9,800 cavalry, and 156 guns.
 The contending forces included Murat's command plus the IV Cavalry Corps and one division of the I Cavalry Corps.
 The outcome was a drawn battle in which both sides held their positions.
 The V Cavalry Corps, now under the command of Pajol, was so badly "knocked about" that it was temporarily out of action.

 At the Battle of Leipzig on 16–19 October, Pajol led 5,000 troopers and 11 guns in 3 divisions under Generals Jacques Gervais, baron Subervie, Lhéritier, and Édouard Jean Baptiste Milhaud.
 Subervie led the 9th Light Cavalry Division, Lhéritier directed the 5th Heavy Cavalry Division, and Milhaud commanded the 6th Heavy Cavalry Division.
 Early on the 16th, the I and V Cavalry Corps and the Imperial Guard cavalry were placed in reserve in the southern sector.
 On the 18th, the V Cavalry Corps supported the II Corps to the south of Leipzig.
 At 4:00 PM on 18 October, the I, III, and V Cavalry Corps were withdrawn from the battlefield.
 Pajol was among the many wounded and was replaced by Milhaud in command of the corps.

 During the retreat after Leipzig, Milhaud and Lhéritier led the 15th and 18th Dragoons in action at Eckartsberga on 22 October.
 The French successfully parried an attempt by General Ignaz Gyulai's III Armeekorps to cut off their escape route.
 The 19th and 20th Dragoons and the 14th and 27th Chasseurs-à-Cheval from the V Cavalry Corps participated in the Battle of Hanau on 30–31 October.
 By late November, Milhaud's V Cavalry Corps covered the Left Bank of the Rhine from Mainz in the north to near Landau in the south.
 The corps numbered 3,973 horsemen of whom 300 patrolled the river every day between Mainz and Worms.